telerik/fiddler-jam-docs/portal/portal-logs.md

 ### Inspecting Console Logs

 A log will also contain console log lines if the Extension User has explicitly enabled the capturing of developer console logs.
-To load the desired console log in the **Inspectors** tab, select a console log line from the **Captured Logs** list.
-The inspector displays the time the log was output and the log stack trace content.
+To load the desired console log in the **Inspectors** tab, select a console logline from the **Captured Logs** list.
+The inspector displays the log's output time and the log stack trace content.

 The following example demonstrates a captured console log.